Joey Self

 Morning Reporter / Anchor

-Clark is from Huntington, WV, and came to the valley while attending Roanoke College, where he graduated with a degree in History and Communications.
-Clark first joined WFIR as a news intern in 2016, and he served in part-time and fill-in capacities until joining us as a Morning Reporter in January 2019.
-His many duties include preparing and presenting reports for the Roanoke Valley’s Morning News; Clark frequently anchors newscasts as well.
-He is an avid Marshall University, University of Michigan, and Detroit Lions fan.
-In his spare time, he enjoys cooking and watching as many sports as possible.
+Clark Palmer is from Huntington, WV, and came to the Roanoke Valley while attending Roanoke College, where he graduated with a degree in History and Communications.
+Clark first joined WFIR as a news intern in 2016, later working in part-time and fill-in roles before becoming a Morning Reporter in January 2019.

 Evan Jones